‘…a pianist of world class…due to his intelligent understanding of the meaning

 The 250th anniversary of the birth of Ludwig van Beethoven in 2020 was celebrated with special events throughout the musical world.
 Gusztáv Fenyő paid tribute to the composer’s genius with two cycles of the 32 Piano Sonatas in Scotland and Hungary, commencing in 2019.
 The second half, intended for 2020, was postponed until 2022 due to Covid-19 restrictions.
 Full details here.
 He first performed cycles of the 32 sonatas in 1990 in both Glasgow and Edinburgh.

 In tandem with the live performances, he embarked on a project to record all the sonatas.
-This has now been completed and the video-recordings are being released on his YouTube channel.
-Sonatas Nos.
-14, 17 and 30 are already available.
-The remainder will be released in early 2025.
+This has been completed and the video-recordings are now available on his YouTube channel.

 SCHUBERT / BRAHMS

-In October 2022 Gusztáv gave a recital of Brahms (6 pieces from Op.76) and Schubert (Sonata in B flat D960 and Impromptu in A flat D935/2) at St Mary’s Perivale, West London.
-The performance was recorded live and is available to listen to online here.
+And in October 2022, at St. Mary’s Perivale, West London, a solo recital of Brahms’s 6 pieces from Op.76 and Schubert’s Sonata in B flat D960.
+The programme was recorded live and is available to listen to online here.

 ________________________